nieltg/nieltg-archive/README.md

-# nieltg-tools
+# nieltg-archive

-This repository contains archive of small tools.
+This repository contains archive of small repos.
 It is recommended to do partial checkout rather than full checkout.